junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 MSAL Python can be used by applications to acquire tokens to access protected APIs.
 Tokens can be acquired by different **application types**: desktop applications, web applications, web APIs, and applications running on devices that don't have a browser (such as IoT devices).
 In MSAL Python, applications are categorized as follows:

 - **Public client applications (desktop and mobile)**.
 These types of apps cannot store app secrets securely.
 - **Confidential client applications (web apps, web APIs, and daemon applications)**.
-These type of apps securely store a secret registered with Azure AD.
+These type of apps securely store a secret registered with Microsoft Entra ID.

 Learn more about instantiating and configuring the above in the [Client applications](./getting-started/client-applications.md) topic.